What is Threat Intelligence?

 6. Feedback: Collect feedback on the process from people who utilised the intelligence, considering the potential, discussing what worked, what did not work, and how the process can be improved in the next round.

-Threat Intelligence Platforms (TIPs) are tools designed to allow threat intelligence to be collected, processed, and analyzed in a better way.
-Instead of doing it as a manual task or struggling to manage the huge amount of data on its own, a TIP allows the data to be organized and automated in ways that let the security teams focus on real threats.
+Threat Intelligence Platforms (TIPs) are tools designed to allow cyber intelligence to be collected, processed, and analyzed in a better way.
+Instead of doing it as a manual task or struggling to manage the huge amount of data on its own, TI Platforms collect and analyse data from various sources, performing threat feed enrichment to provide context-rich insights.

 Get 100% Hike!